Scalable Parity Architecture With a Shuttling-Based Spin Qubit Processor: Performance Estimates in the Presence of Noise

-In this section, we evaluate the gate sequences devised in Sec.~\ref{sec_architectures}, including the errors described in Sec.~\ref{sec_error_model}.
 The time evolution of the qubit density matrix $\rho$ is modeled by means of the Kraus operators for each operation.
 For simplicity, only one unit cell with periodic boundary conditions is modeled, undergoing one round of QAOA.
 This procedure will not return the correct output state of the algorithm, but is sufficient for estimating the physical errors by comparing the imperfect output state $\rho_\mathrm{err}$ with the ideal output state $\rho_\mathrm{id}$ without errors.
 Note that a single round of QAOA can deliver only a coarse approximation of the ground state and generally the performance of QAOA improves with increasing number of rounds~\cite{doi:10.1073/pnas.2006373117,Harrigan2021,doi:10.1126/science.abo6587,Weidenfeller2022scalingofquantum}.
 The fidelity

 is a measure for the probability to find the unit cell in its desired output state, where no qubit suffered from an error~\cite{NielsenChuang}.
 Thus, we introduce the average single qubit error probability $p_{1q}$.
 Assuming that errors on the four individual qubits are independent, $p_{1q}$ is obtained from ${F = (1 - p_{1q})^4}$.